2007 North Hertfordshire District Council election

 The 2007 North Hertfordshire District Council election was held on 3 May 2007, at the same time as other local elections across England and Scotland.
 All 49 seats on North Hertfordshire District Council were up for election following changes to ward boundaries.
-Labour and the Liberal Democrats (UK) both increased their number of seats, but the Conservatives retained their majority on the council.
+Labour and the Liberal Democrats both increased their number of seats, but the Conservatives retained their majority on the council.
 The Conservative leader, F. John Smith, remained leader of the council after the election.

 Overall results

 The overall results were as follows:

-Ward Results
+Ward results

 The main changes to the previous ward structure were: